antoniovalos/OpenSuSE-Samba-DC/README.md

 Build Files and Notice for Samba  AS   RPMBuild on RPi

-Work License : GPL v2
+Work License : GPL v2, see file "LICENSE"

-samba 4.1 AD on opensuse RPI - STEP 01

 Samba 4.1 BUild